 Why is soil testing important?

-If you are a first time gardener this can be a starting point in getting a general idea of what your soil pH and fertility is.
+There are fairly inexpensive soil test kits found in most nurseries.
+I find these tests very subject to personal interpretation however for a first time home gardener this can be a starting point in getting a general idea of what your soil pH and fertility is.

 For a more accurate and scientific approach send a soil sample to a soil testing laboratory in your area.
 This will cost more money however the results will give you more accurate and detailed information on your garden soil.